josephviernes/data-pipeline-vm/docs/installations.md

 1. clone the repository
 2. set-up you google service account - admin, bq admin, gcs/bucket admin
-3. save the google credentials path to ~/.bashrc or (recommended) or assign service account to a compute resource
+3. save the google credentials path to ~/.bashrc or (recommended) assign service account to a compute resource
 4. docker build each of the ETL script images
-5.
+5. generate your AIRFLOW__WEBSERVER__SECRET_KEY and AIRFLOW__CORE__FERNET_KEY then save it to the root folder as .env text file